microsoft/vscode-webview-ui-toolkit-samples/default/hello-world-webpack/README.md

-# Hello World Sample Extension
+# Hello World Sample Extension (Webpack)

-This is the sample extension that goes along with the Webview UI Toolkit [Getting Started Guide](https://github.com/microsoft/vscode-webview-toolkit/blob/main/docs/getting-started.md).
+This is a version of the Hello World sample extension that uses Webpack instead of esbuild.

 ![A screenshot of the sample extension.](./assets/hello-world-screenshot.png)